Anxious People (TV series)

-Anxious People (Folk med ångest) is a 2021 Swedish comedy drama television series directed by Felix Herngren and based on a book of the same name by Fredrik Backman.
+Anxious People (Folk med ångest) is a 2021 Swedish comedy drama television series directed by Felix Herngren and based on the novel of the same name by Fredrik Backman.
 It stars Leif Andrée, Marika Lagercrantz, Per Andersson, Lottie Ejebrant, and Anna Granath.

 Synopsis

 A bank robber holds up an open house, before disappearing.
 A father-and-son team of inept cops investigates.